|Title:||Organization of the Python community|

 This is the largest group: anyone who uses Python.

-Once a Python user sends an email to a Python mailing list, comments the Python bug tracker, proposes or reviews a Python change, they become a Python contributor.
+Once a Python user sends an email to a Python mailing list, comments on the Python bug tracker, proposes or reviews a Python change, they become a Python contributor.

 Python became too big to work as an unique team anymore, people naturally have grouped themselves as teams to work more closely on specific topics, sometimes called "Special Interest Group" (SIG).